Safeguarding Native Cultures

 The exhibition takes a contemporary approach.
 There are touchscreens where you can view testimonials by well-known members of various communities, videos on a host of subjects, iPad screens with additional information, and more.
 There are regular guided tours in English and French.
 Consult the Website.

 There’s also a fun and educational treasure hunt that kids are sure to love, to accompany the exhibition!
-On Sundays, they can let their imaginations soar during Story Hour with exhibition-related tales and Aboriginal legends.
+Every Saturday and Sunday, they can let their imaginations soar during Story Hour with exhibition-related tales and Aboriginal legends.

-Twice a year, Aboriginal guest artist and curator Nadia Myre selects new contemporary artword by Aboriginal artists who explore the notion of identity.
+Each year, the McCord Museum offers a new selection of contemporary artword by Aboriginal artists who explore the notion of identity.
 Film screenings and special events are regularly organized to mark these occasions.

 Before heading home